InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>
         The last ID of the inclusive contiguous ascending-order series of Vendor IDs started with StartOrOnlyVendorId but only if that series has a cardinality greater than 1, otherwise this field is omitted.
+Note that _contiguous_ above permits encoding ranges that cover gaps in the GVL registrations unlike other range encodings in this specification.
+For example, the publisher asks the CMP to signal a Publisher Restriction on Purpose 2 on Vendors [12, 15, 18, 23].
+In the current GVL, Vendors 13-14, 16-17 and 19-22 are not registered.
+It is permitted to encode a single range sub-entry spanning 12-23 versus a separete entry for each restricted Vendor.
       </td>
       <td>
         The end of the series of Vendor IDs – this is omitted if